Pennsylvania’s Canoe Creek State Park

 Annual Panfish Derby

-The Blair Bassmasters Fishing Club hosts an annual pan fish derby for children from ages 3- 16 at Canoe Creek State Park.
+The Blair Bassmasters Fishing Club hosts an annual pan-fish derby for children ages 3- 16 at Canoe Creek State Park.
 For more information about this check out their website at http://www.blairbassmasters.com/homepage

 For information regarding fishing and boating regulations, visit the Pennsylvania Fish and Boat Commission website at https://www.fishandboat.com/Pages/default.aspx